LJNeon/bitburner/README.md

 ## tools/best-target.js

-A script that determines the most profitable servers to hack.
+A script that determines the most profitable servers to hack and the best server to spam for XP.

 ## tools/buy-server.js